carrevue/OpenSB/private/skins/common/markdown/guidelines.md

 # SquareBracket Community Guidelines
-Last updated by Chaziz on November 9th 2024.
+Last updated by Chaziz on January 2nd 2025.

+(DRAFT, must be finished before 1/31/25 relaunch)

 ## General rules
-* You must be 13 or older to register in order to make an account.
-* Do not do drama for the sake of doing drama.
-* Do not be a bigot.

-We monitor off-site behavior, if we find anything from another profile of yours, and we then find you unsuitable, you will be banned from SquareBracket.
+This has been moved to the [Terms of Service](/tos).

+## Content

-## What we don't allow to be uploaded
+### What we don't allow to be uploaded

 **If you upload any of these, you will have your upload taken down and in some cases your account will be banned**

-* Content intended for children
+* Content intended for children (primarily preschool/educational cartoons)
-* Illegal content (**CSAM/CSEM content**, **bestiality content**, doxxing)
+* Illegal content (**CSAM/CSEM/"CP" content**, **bestiality content**, doxxing)
-* Adult content (pornography, erotic fetish content)
+* Adult content (pornographic or otherwise erotic content)
 * Shock content (gore)
 * Offensive content (Racism, fascism, homophobia, transphobia)
 * Content promoting misleading information
 * **Reuploads of pre-existing copyrighted content that do not fall into fair use** (You must provide some sort of commentary.
-If you reupload something and claim it is under fair use we will take it down regardless.)
+If you reupload something and claim it is under fair use we will take it down regardless.
+This does not affect legacy content from before April 2023 [do we keep the old data or not???])

-## Sensitive content
+* Content that breaks the [terms of service](https://portal.theendlessweb.com/plugin/support_manager/knowledgebase/view/2/terms-of-service/) of our hosting provider, Endless Hosting.

+### Age ratings

+#### General

-* General: All users can see general content.
+All users by default can only view "general" content.
 This type of content is suitable for all audiences and contains no references to inappropriate material.

+#### Sensitive

-* Sensitive: Users who enable this setting can view content that may not be suitable for all audiences.
+Users who enable this setting can view "sensitive" content that may not be suitable for all audiences.
+Users must be over the age of 18 to access sensitive-rated uploads.

+Please note that pornographic/erotic content is currently forbidden from being uploaded on SquareBracket due to Endless Hosting's terms of service.